- Dr Hayley Bennett

-Dr Hayley Bennett is an experienced researcher of public administration.
+Dr Hayley Bennett is an experienced researcher of public administration focusing on the design and delivery of welfare services, labour market, and anti-poverty policies.
 In her work she questions how and why various levels of government, private, and third sector organisations are involved in designing and implementing public policies to address inequality in the UK.
 She has detailed knowledge of UK social security, inequality, poverty, and labour market issues.
-She is currently a member of the Scottish Parliament's Expert Panel on Social Security.
+She was a member of the Scottish Parliament's Expert Panel on Social Security (2017-2019).

 Hayley's research demonstrates an interdisciplinary approach across social policy, organisation studies, geography, and public policy.
 She predominately uses qualitative methodologies and specialises in collaborative research approaches.
 She has over 15 years experience in research and policy, during this time she has designed and delivered innovative research and knowledge exchange collaborations with a variety of non-academic partners.
 This includes Scottish Government, third sector organisations, and numerous local authorities.

 She has been a full-time Research Fellow in the School of Social and Political Science since 2013:

 - From 2019- present: Research Fellow (REF Impact).